 The first phase of the campaign is focused on two actions:

-- write to your MP and ask them to oppose the proposal
+- write to your MP using the example text as a starting point and ask them to oppose the proposal

 That combination matters.
 Consultation responses help create a formal record of opposition.
 MP contact helps show that the issue has a constituency-level political cost.